lightspin-tech/red-kube/README.md

 ![red-kube](https://github.com/lightspin-tech/red-kube/blob/main/redcube.png)

-Red Team KubeCTL Cheat Sheet
+Red Team Kubernetes Based on kubectl
 ==============================

-Red Kube is a red team cheat sheet based on kubectl commands.
+Red Kube is a collection of kubectl commands to be used in k8s penetration testing or k8s security audit.
-The project helps achieve the right point of view for your Kubernetes Security Posture from the attacker's perspective.
+The project helps achieve the right point of view for your Kubernetes Security Posture from the attacker's perspective by leveraging the extensive capabilities in kubectl and linux commands.

 The commands are either active or passive with mapping to the MITRE ATT&CK Matrix.

+The project uses python3 to orchestrate the running commands in linux.

 **Warning: You should NOT use red-kube commands on a Kubernetes cluster that you don't own!**